 John LeCarre's spy thriller is brought to the big screen.
 A British spy is banished to Panama after having an affair with an ambassador's mistress.
-Once there he makes connection with a local tailor with a nefarious past and connections to all of the top political and gangster figures in Panama.
-The tailor also has a wife, who works for the Panamanian president and a huge debt.
-The mission is to learn what the President intends to do with the Panama Canal.
-But what the two do is concoct a tremendous fictional tale about former mercenaries who are ready to topple the current government and are willing to work with Britain and the US to do so.
+Once there he makes connection with a local tailor with a criminal past and connections to all of the top political and gangster figures in Panama.
+The tailor also has a wife, who works for the canal administrator, and a huge debt.
+The spy's mission is to learn what the President intends to do with the Panama Canal, but he's really in business for himself, blackmailing the tailor into spinning a fantastic tale about the canal being sold to China and former mercenaries ready to topple the current government.
 Written by

 John Sacksteder <firstname.lastname@example.org>